 Note: Here are also some ways to improve value in case you need to sell the equipment.

-Now that you see how important an asset list in the process let’s move to the machinery / information.
-It makes sense that the better your equipment looks the more it seems to be worth.
+Now that you see how important an asset list in the process, let’s move to the machinery / information.
+It makes sense that the better your equipment looks, the more it seems to be worth.
 Why is this?
 Simple…better looking equipment equals a higher perceived level of maintenance.
 Let’s look at some basic tips to make sure your equipment receives the highest appraisal value it deserves.

-Dupont overhaul – Yes a simple paint job can drastically impact your appraisal result.
+Dupont overhaul – Yes, a simple paint job can drastically impact your appraisal result.
 This is true for 2 reasons (1.)
 The appraiser knows that a better looking piece of equipment has a higher auction value and can therefore justify giving better forced liquidation values.
 (2.)
 Appraisers are not mechanics or technicians – the appraiser has to rely many times on what they see as well as what they hear.
-If you say “I just rebuilt this machine” and it looks like a rusted piece of junk you will have a harder time convincing that appraiser.
+If you say “I just rebuilt this machine” and it looks like a rusted piece of junk, you will have a harder time convincing that appraiser.

 Clean the work area – A cluttered mess of tooling and paperwork makes the appraiser have a harder time justifying ancillary and support items later when they are unable to review the picture and easily see the support tooling.
-Oftentimes this picture is the only thing to trigger an appraiser’s memory about what they saw, or to help their researchers establish what to research.
+Oftentimes, this picture is the only thing to trigger an appraiser’s memory about what they saw, or to help their researchers establish what to research.
 While you are at it replace a few light bulbs, I can’t tell you how many times my pictures have turned out poor due to a “cave like” lighting scheme.

-Have maintenance records available – A simple fix to this problem is have a plastic see through document holder attached to the machine with the maintenance schedule written in and signed off by the maintenance personnel.
+Have maintenance records available – A simple fix to this problem is to have a plastic see through document holder attached to the machine with the maintenance schedule written in and signed off by the maintenance personnel.
 Or have a good maintenance schedule documented and a copy ready for the appraiser.
 This instantly tells me I am dealing with a company who maintains their equipment.

 Check the Tires – Remember the old rule of thumb that says you can tell how well a person is doing by their shoes.
 Guess what – an appraiser can tell how well you are doing by your tires.
-This is a secret industry gauge as to your maintenance therefore a sanity check on what your maintenance schedules may be like.
+This is a secret industry gauge as to your maintenance, therefore a sanity check on what your maintenance schedules may be like.
 If you’re risking a breakdown and expenses due to tires…what must your machinery maintenance schedules look like?
 If you don’t have time to do the maintenance – how will you possibly have time for a machine to break down?